chatally/chatally/apps/docs/src/content/docs/reference/core/index.md

 title: "Core"
 ---

+A web application starts off with an HTTP server that creates a request and an empty response object and hands it over to the application framework, e.g. Express or Koa to generate a response.

+A ChatAlly chat application is very similar: It starts off with a chat server that creates a request and response object and hands it over to the ChatAlly application.
+The application dispatches it to all the middleware that should generate the response and returns it to the server to send it out to the user client.

-The core modules are published as [@chatally/core](https://www.npmjs.com/package/@chatally/core) on npmjs.com.
+> The core module is published as [@chatally/core](https://www.npmjs.com/package/@chatally/core) on npmjs.com.
 Find the [sources on Github](https://github.com/chatally/chatally/tree/main/packages/core).

-## TLDR;
+**TLDR;**

 If you want to get your fingers dirty quickly, go to the [Getting started](/guides) guide.
-Or check out any of the [examples](/examples)
+Or check out any of the [examples](/examples).

 ## Structure

-The core consists of the following modules:
+The core consists of the following parts:

 - Class [`Application`](/reference/core/application): Instantiate an application, configure it by registering your server(s) and middleware.
 The application receives requests and dispatches them to all middleware.
 It provides error handling and logging.
 - [Servers](/reference/core/servers) are the bridge to proprietary chat protocols and clients.
 They must allow registering the application as dispatcher and to be started by a call to `listen()`.
 Servers trigger the application on incoming messages and are responsible to deliver outgoing messages.